open-telemetry/opentelemetry-sqlcommenter/docs/python/django/README.md

 ### Enabling it

-Please edit your `settings.py` file to include `opentelemetry.opentelemetry.sqlcommenter.django.middleware.SqlCommenter` in your `MIDDLEWARE` section like this:
+Please edit your `settings.py` file to include `opentelemetry.sqlcommenter.django.middleware.SqlCommenter` in your `MIDDLEWARE` section like this:
 ```diff
 --- settings.py
 +++ settings.py